 The thought of Mr. M. is to accept the state which the word does not recognize, and then to expect blessing.

-&#8220;No disunion,&#8221; says he,| &#8220;can subsist before Him [the Holy Spirit]&#8230; Let the congregations of different faithful denominations [for multitudinist Christians must always remain outside|] be united in their Christian sympathies, as much as are the congregations of the same denomination; thus is the unity of the Spirit substituted for the uniformity of men.&#8221;
+"No disunion," says he,¦ "can subsist before Him [the Holy Spirit] ... .
+Let the congregations of different faithful denominations [for multitudinist Christians must always remain outside¦] be united in their Christian sympathies, as much as are the congregations of the same denomination; thus is the unity of the Spirit substituted for the uniformity of men."

 And as to the unity which God had established (the only one which the word recognizes) to speak of that is embittering.
 Let us leave it alone.
 It cannot be re-established here below.
 The Church of God was doomed to lose its primitive beauty and order.
-Is not this the exact meaning of Mr. M.&#8217;s expressions?
+Is not this the exact meaning of Mr. M.'s expressions?